LidarCLIP or: How I Learned to Talk to Point Clouds: Experiments

-Besides its usefulness for retrieval, LidarCLIP can offer more understanding of what concepts can be captured with a lidar sensor.
-While lidar data is often used for tasks such as object detection \cite{9181591}, panoptic or semantic segmentation \cite{aygun20214d,jhaldiyal2022semantic}, or localization \cite{9304812}, these evaluations are very task-oriented.
-The study of what abstract concepts can be captured with lidar data is generally under-explored.
-For instance, it is not known to what extent lidar data offers insights into the color or texture of objects.
-Further, for scene-level understanding, previous works focus exclusively on weather classification \cite{s20154306,heinzler2019weather}.
+\textbf{Investigating lidar sensing capabilities.} Besides its usefulness for retrieval, LidarCLIP can offer more understanding of what concepts can be captured with a lidar sensor.
+While lidar data is often used in tasks such as object detection \cite{9181591}, panoptic/semantic segmentation \cite{aygun20214d,jhaldiyal2022semantic}, and localization \cite{9304812}, research into capturing more abstract concepts with lidar data is limited and focused mainly on weather classification~\cite{heinzler2019weather,s20154306}.
+However, we show that LidarCLIP can indeed capture complex scene concepts, as already demonstrated in \cref{tab:retrieval-scene-conditions}.

-In \cref{fig:color_retrieval}, we illustrate to what extent color can be extracted from lidar data.
-We retrieve scenes with the prompt “a $\langle \text{color}\rangle$~car” and show the top 5 scenes.
-For more examples, we refer to the supplementary material.
-As expected, LidarCLIP fails to capture specific colors accurately, here exemplified with red, as these cannot be discerned with intensity information.
-The intensity information is however useful for discriminating between bright and dark colors.
-Even such partial information about color may be valuable for systems that fuse lidar and camera information.

-Similar to existing lidar models for weather classification \cite{s20154306,heinzler2019weather}, LidarCLIP also learns meaningful features for this task, as seen in \cref{tab:retrieval-scene-conditions}.
-We can also evaluate if LidarCLIP extracts a more fine-grained understanding of the conditions at the scene. \cref{fig:lighting_retrieval} shows top-5 retrieved examples for various lighting conditions.
-Again, note that the images are purely for visualization, and features for retrieval are extracted only from the point cloud.
-Interestingly, the lidar encoder seems to capture time-of-day information and even retrieves headlight scenes only at night, when headlights are expected to be more prominent.
-Further, regardless of the time of day, the retrieved scenes are not especially crowded, indicating that LidarCLIP does not rely on biases related to the crowdedness of streets at different times of the day.